mrmachine/plex-cloud-suite/README.md

 The `PCE_STORAGE_DIR` environment variable configures where your encrypted (via EncFS) storage directory will be located in your Google Cloud Storage bucket.
 The default is `PCE`.

-The unencrypted storage directory is mounted at `/mnt/gcp-storage`.
+The unencrypted storage directory is mounted at `/mnt/storage`.

 Remote storage like Google Cloud Storage is good enough to store and stream media, but is not ideal for downloading and extracting files.
 For that, we have `/mnt/local-storage`.

-A UnionFS volume is mounted at `/mnt/storage`, which provides seamless read/write access to `/mnt/local-storage` and `/mnt/gcp-storage`.
-This makes newly downloaded files immediately available to Plex Media Server.

-The `local-to-gcp.py` script is executed on a schedule, and will move all files from `/mnt/local-storage` to `/mnt/gcp-storage`.

 # Configuration